 We think this could start with a network of "villages".
 These villages would be awesome places to live.
 They could be filled with adorable tiny houses, earthen domes, and straw bale structures; or maybe even 3D printed houses using local earthen materials and sprayed with bacteria to turn CO2 into limestone… who knows.
 There are natural swimming pools, the freshest foods you will ever eat grown right outside your door prepared by incredible chefs that love what they do (and will happily teach you to love it as well).
 Plus there are interesting and fun people to enjoy the abundant recreational opportunities the villages would provide.

 One benefit of being a member of the collective might be that you can trade living situations within the network.
 Say you want to live in Germany for 3 months on a whim (or for a job), if the collective gets big enough the hope is it would be able to accommodate that whim (or job placement).
 The bigger the network the quicker/more likely it will be able to fill that order/request.
 Think of it starting off like the dopest time share of all time but instead of being limited to 1 week, you get 6 to start, and more every single year as the network grows until you can pretty much go anywhere you want anytime of year.
-The network could both be built by buying properties and by convincing property owners to put their properties into TVC.
+The network could both be built both by buying properties and by convincing property owners to put their properties into TVC.
 They could put their spots in for as much or as little time as they wanted, keeping as much time as they want reserved for personal use, or Airbnb, or weddings, whatever the space is good for.

 Part of our competitive advantage would come from a series of tools related to the environmental impact and social value (read: fun) of the properties.
-As a service to the property owner TVC would provide a system of tools and operations related to composting, regenerative agriculture, biogas production, renewable electricity generation, localized recycling, human waste processing, and Net Positive housing design and construction.
+As a service to the property owner TVC would provide a system of tools and operations related to composting, regenerative agriculture, biogas production, renewable electricity generation, localized recycling, rainwater harvesting, human waste processing, and Net Positive housing design and construction.
 Individual members of The Village Collective could be incentivized through a gamified app interface to properly sort waste streams such as aluminum, glass, cardboard, food waste, and various types of plastic.
 One might also gamify things like cooking meals for other villagers, cleaning up around the villages, doing repairs, tending to plants and animals etc. They could earn credits that they could use to buy the fresh grown food, or other goods produced on site, or to pay for services offered by other villagers.
 If a system like this were implemented properly it’s plausible that the operation of the village would seem to happen almost magically with few or no janitorial/maintenance staff necessary.
 I think we’re starting to see this with startups like Lime and Bird where the electric scooters almost seem to magically get recharged and stacked neatly on the corners (it took a good while before I saw my first bird catcher, but to be fair I don’t spend a lot of time in areas that have them), all through a simple economic incentive.
-In our village setting the system could be programmed to incentivize people to innovate and automate menial jobs like toilet cleaning out of existence.
+In our village the game could also be setup to incentivize people to innovate and automate menial jobs like toilet cleaning out of existence.
 Like imagine someone solves the dirty toilet problem, the society decides how much that is worth and he gets paid that in points over some period of time.
 Before when people would go to the bathroom and it was dirty they would get a notification on their phone offering the going-rate for that person to clean it, now it asks if you’d like to leave a tip for the inventor that solved that problem.
 The inventor keeps receiving tips until the amount the society said his innovation was worth has been paid off.

 Ultimately our goal is for every person on the planet to have multiple awesome places they can call home, and for those places to have a significant regenerative handprint on their environment.
 We find it simply unacceptable that there are homeless people in this world.

 We should build homes for them so they won't be homeless anymore.